mjidris/irondb/API/README.md

 │ 	├── template			# Templates for iron.sh
 │ 	│
 │ 	└── wait-for-it.sh 		# Script used in docker-compose to wait for
 │ 							# starting up the server until database is ready │
 │
 ├── external			# External python scripts for
 │ 	│ 					# natural language process and data extraction
 │	│
 │ 	├── anaconda 			# Python environment for external development
 │ 	│
 │ 	└── pdfScraper			# Python scripts for data extraction
 │
 ├── model				# Database init files
-│
+|
-│
+├── node_modules 		# Files created by 'npm install', safe to delete │
 ├── controller			# Handles business logic and routing │	│